Deck department

+Among the merchant fleets of countries that have ratified the STCW Convention, the department and its manning requirements, including the responsibilities of each rank are regulated by that STCW Convention.
+The department is led by deck officers, who are licensed mariners, and they are commanded overall by the ship's captain.

 Merchant shipping

 The deck department is divided into deck officers and ratings.
 All ranks in the deck department are required to have undertaken training in accordance with the STCW Convention, for fleets of those countries who have ratified it.
 For officers this involves the passing of an exam to receive a certificate of competency, the level of understanding and certification varies according to ship size.
 All ranks are required to have undertaken generic maritime training, which usually involves time at sea and time in an approved college.
 International standards under the STCW Code set out the minimum requirements for training, however individual nations also have their own maritime training regulations.
 For example, in the United Kingdom the Maritime and Coastguard Agency ensure that the deck department receive training and examinations in order to assume the responsibilities of their rank at sea.
 Under the STCW, all seafarers of the deck department are also required to have undertaken a series of short course training.
 This includes general security, safety and lifeboat training, as well as vessel-specific training, such as operations in the polar regions and on tankers.

 In general, the master or captain is in overall command of the ship, while the chief mate is the head of the deck department.
 This often involves administrative tasks such as scheduling work, quality control, coordinating with other departments, and conflict resolution.
 The chief mate also usually compiles supply, overtime, and cost control records, and requisitions or purchases stores and equipment.
 Depending on the number of officers carried, he may or may not be a watch officer.